 Tyres are some of the most crucial aspects of any car as these are the only piece of contact to the tarmac.
 If your tyres are not in the right window no matter how your car is set up you will never extract the most pace out of your car.

 When setting up the pressures within the setup menu this is under starting temperatures which will be around 65°C upon session start of pit exit.
-Optimal temperatures for the tyres are within 75°C – 90°C once on-track driving.
+Optimal temperatures for the tyres are within 80°C – 90°C once on-track driving, however, tyres have a working range of 70-100°C in ACC V1.9.

 In addition to this factor, in-game temperatures can also be monitored in-game in three different sections.
 These are split into inside, middle and outside therefore breaking up temperature into three keys sections.
 The importance between these three sections is within the variation between each.
 The variation in temperature from the outside to the inside should never be above 9°C for the front and rear tyres.